Longshot AI vs Frase for Blog Content Optimization 2026: Which One Actually Delivers?

 - SEO professionals and content strategists

-- Teams managing freelance writers (the briefs really are that good)
+- Teams that use freelance writers (the briefs really are that good)

-- Bloggers obsessed with topical coverage and ranking
+- Bloggers who care deeply about topical coverage and ranking

 Feature-by-Feature Breakdown